krisma/krisma.github.bcp/_posts/2019-12-21-Irrational-Exuberance-C3-0.md

 ---
-title: "[Note] The Capitalist Explosion and the Ownership Society as a precipitating factor of the market bubble by Robert Shiller"
+title: "[Note] The Capitalist Explosion and the Ownership Society as a Precipitating Factor of the Market Bubbles by Robert Shiller"
 date: 2019-12-21T22:27:30-07:00
 categories:
   - Note